napari/docs/docs/plugins/testing_workshop_docs/Article-1-pythons-assert-keyword.md

 This example is a simple way to demonstrate the use of the assert keyword, but it’s not particularly useful for testing a larger codebase.
 This test function has to be called explicitly to test different marks.
 There’s not much detail when the code is running.
 We just get `“All passing.”` and there’s no information about other tests when one of the tests fails.

-Making testing more convenient is where [Pytest testing frameworks](./Pytest-testing-frameworks) come in.
+Making testing more convenient is where [testing frameworks](./Pytest-testing-frameworks), like `pytest` come in.